 Travel documents – We can cover the cost of reissuing or replacing your travel documents, credit cards or traveller’s cheque if they are stolen during your journey.
-Make sure you make a police report for the stolen items within 24 hours.
+Make sure you make a police report for the stolen items as soon as practicable, but preferably within 24 hours.

 Travelling companion – If your travelling companion, including your partner, friend or family member can’t travel due to an unexpected illness, you can submit a claim for the cancellation costs if you don’t want to travel without them.